stas-demydiuk/domoticz-zigbee2mqtt-plugin/SUPPORTED_DEVICES.md

 - TuYa Temperature & humidity sensor with display
 - TuYa 2 gang switch
 - TuYa 10A UK or 16A EU smart plug
+- TuYa Multiprise with 4 AC outlets and 2 USB super charging ports (10A or 16A)
 - TuYa Wireless switch with 1 button
 - TuYa Radiator valve with thermostat
 - TuYa Curtain motor